1. Advice for FirstPort Residents

 - Support your site staff so that they are able to come back to work for you after these restrictions are lifted.

-- Planning ahead to make sure high site standards can be resumed as soon as possible once restrictions are lifted, so that any impact on high site standards can be quickly restored.
+- Planning ahead to make sure that any delayed works can be resumed as soon as possible once restrictions are lifted, so that any impact on high site standards can be quickly restored.

 - Grounds maintenance: Based on the latest guidance, grounds maintenance services will continue wherever possible but with the potential for a reduced frequency due to staff and/or contractor availability.
 We will be reinforcing to all operatives that they must be strictly following social distancing instructions and must not attend site if they or any of their household have symptoms or have been unwell, in accordance with the latest public health guidance.